abelpriem/API-Rest-Blog/README.md

 ![BLOG](https://github.com/abelpriem/API-Rest-Blog/assets/133054841/d466f05e-90ba-4d0c-b41a-cf0d83ebded8)

-> This is a complete, fully functional Rest API to implement on a blogging website.
+> This is a complete, fully functional `API Rest` to implement on a blogging website with `CRUD`.
 It is capable of creating articles by associating images with them through a file upload system as well as the possibility of listing them through a search engine.

 ## SUMMARY